charles mackay, General Director

 Charles MacKay became General Director of The Santa Fe Opera in October, 2008 as only the third general director in the company’s 59-year history, following the founder, John Crosby (1957-2000) and Richard Gaddes (2001-2008).

 Since the beginning of Mr. MacKay’s tenure, the Company completed one successful capital campaign and has launched another.
 The first, Building A Sound Future, raised $30 million; $20 million to augment the Company’s endowment and $10 million to support the Dapples Pavilion, three vocal studios, Gaddes Hall, and extensive landscaping improvements.
-The current campaign, Setting the Stage, at $35 million, will vastly improve backstage and audience facilities.
+The current campaign, Setting the Stage, at $45 million, will vastly improve backstage and audience facilities.
 The Company has maintained a balanced budget through a stressful economic period.
-The bold and innovative repertory that has won admirers from around the country has flourished, with a wide array of new and unusual works: Rossini’s Maometto II, Menotti’s The Last Savage, Szymanowsky’s King Roger, Lewis Spratlan’s Life is a Dream and Huang Ruo’s Dr. Sun Yat-sen among them.
+The bold and innovative repertory that has won admirers from around the country has flourished, with a wide array of new and unusual works: Rossini’s Maometto II, Menotti’s The Last Savage, Szymanowsky’s King Roger, Lewis Spratlan’s Life is a Dream, Huang Ruo’s Dr. Sun Yat-sen, and Jennifer Higdon's Cold Mountain among them.

 Mr. MacKay’s association with The Santa Fe Opera is a long one.
 Raised in Santa Fe, his first professional involvement in the field of opera was as a French horn player in The Santa Fe Opera Orchestra.
 Subsequently, he held a number of positions with the Company, including Box Office Manager, Development and Sales Manager, and, finally, Business Manager.